cameronkettler/ECE-461L-Team-1/README.md

   If a project with the same name already exists, an error message will pop up saying that you have to create your project with another name.

 # Join project
   If you want to join an existing projects, press the button and put in the project name that you want to join.
-If that name exists, it will display the project that you joined AFTER you refresh the page.
+If that name exists and you were added as a verified user when it was created, it will display the project that you joined AFTER you refresh the page.
 If it doesn't, an error message will pop up.

 # Sign out
   Press the sign out page to go back to the log in page.